jsreport/jsreport/config.md

 **certificate** `object` - path to key and cert file used by https

 **connectionString** `object` - jsreport by default uses simple [nedb](https://github.com/louischatriot/nedb) to store data.
 This embeded db is enought for most of the cases.
 Only if you have high traffic and many templates you should consider connecting jsreport to mongo db.
 To start using mongodb use following connection string format:
- `{ "name": "mongoDB", "address": "localhost", "port": 27017, "databaseName" : "jsreport" }`
+ `{ "name": "mongoDB", "address": "localhost", "port": 27017, "databaseName" : "jsreport" }`.
+Third option is to use `inMemory` provider what is default when integrating jsreport into existing node.js application.

- **extensions** `string array` - this attribute is `optional`. jsreport will load all all extensions located under root directory if it's not present.
+ **extensions** `string array` - this attribute is `optional`. jsreport will load all all extensions located under root directory if it's undefined or null.
 If the attribute is defined, jsreport will only load specified extensions.
 All specified extensions must be present somewhere in the jsreport directory.
 Order is not relevant because extensions are reordered by it's dependencies.

 **httpPort** `(number)` - http port on which is jsreport running, if both `httpPort` and `httpsPort` are specified, jsreport will automaticaly create http redirects from http to https, if any of `httpPort` and `httpsPort` is specified default process.env.PORT will be used